June 5, 1981

 March 13, 2012

-Researchers from the University of New South Wales in Australia find that people living with HIV who are taking antiretroviral therapy (ART) have an increased risk of cardiovascular disease
+Researchers from the University of New South Wales in Australia release the results of a study that show that people living with HIV who are taking antiretroviral therapy (ART) have an increased risk of cardiovascular disease.

 July 3, 2012